actix/examples/json/json/README.md

 # json

-Json's `Getting Started` guide using json (serde-json or json-rust) for Actix web
+Json's `Getting Started` guide using json (serde-json or json-rust) for Actix Web

 ## Usage